happyhiker logo

 Approaching Start Point

-Returning from the viewing platform, turn left to follow the Coast Path to Start Point (SX 329372).
+Return to the Coast Path and turn left to follow it to Start Point (SX 329372).
 The lighthouse there is sometimes open to the public.

 Start Point lighthouse